-This graphic shows the average temperatures of various destinations in our solar system.
-(Planets not to scale)
+This graphic shows the mean temperatures of various destinations in our solar system.
+(Planets not to scale.)

-In general, the surface temperatures decreases with increasing distance from the sun.
-Venus is an exception because its dense atmosphere acts as a greenhouse and heats the surface to above the melting point of lead, about 880 degrees Fahrenheit (471 degrees Celsius).
+In general, the surface temperatures of planets decrease with increasing distance from the Sun.
+Venus is an exception because its dense atmosphere acts as a greenhouse and heats the surface to above the melting point of lead.

-Mercury rotates slowly and has a thin atmosphere, and consequently, the night-side temperature can be more than 1,000 degrees Fahrenheit lower than the day-side temperature shown on the diagram.
-It can be as cold as -290 degrees Fahrenheit (-179 degrees Celsius) on Mercury at night.
+Mercury rotates slowly and has a thin atmosphere, and consequently, the night-side temperature can be more than 1,000 degrees Fahrenheit lower than the day-side temperature.
+It can be as cold as -290°F (-179°C) on Mercury at night.

 Temperatures for the gas and ice giants (Jupiter, Saturn, Uranus, and Neptune) are taken from a level in the atmosphere equal in pressure to sea level on Earth.